SSWConsulting/SSW.Rules.Content/rules/meetings-are-you-prepared-for-the-initial-meeting/rule.md

 - Have all the information that was recorded during the [initial call](/be-prepared-for-inbound-calls)
 - A hard copy of the [Consulting Order Terms and Conditions](https://www.ssw.com.au/SSW/Standards/Forms/ConsultingOrderTermsConditions.aspx) may be useful for them to review when the meeting is concluded
 - Plenty of business cards (that haven't been sitting in your wallet for three months!)
 - Use ChatGPT or a similar AI service to help you think of questions that are relevant to your project's technology.
-Try our new GPT, SIMP (SSW Initial Meeting Pro) for an easy and efficient way to prepare: <https://chat.openai.com/g/g-PlDXigpe3-simp-ssw-initial-meeting-pro>
+Try our GPT, [SSW Sales Pro](https://chatgpt.com/g/g-PlDXigpe3-ssw-sales-pro) for an easy and efficient way to prepare.
 - Turning up early!